Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 + There is a weaker guarantee in half-open state.
 The half-open state does not control that only one trial operation is permitted in half-open; any number are permitted.
 However, the first success or failure in half-open state will cause the circuit to transition from half-open to closed or open again.

-#### Executing code through the breaker: Throughput priority
+#### Executing code through the breaker: Performance priority

 The pattern is identical, except for the following call to determine whether an execution is permitted:

-    if (!await orchestrationClient.IsExecutionPermittedByBreaker_ThroughputPriority(CircuitBreakerId, log))
+    if (!await orchestrationClient.IsExecutionPermittedByBreaker_PerformancePriority(CircuitBreakerId, log))

 ### Demo: Executing code through a circuit-breaker within an Azure function

 + Start the functions app locally [using the Azure Functions Core Tools local development experience](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local), or deploy to your Azure subscription and set environment variables parallel to the choices in `local.settings.json`.
-+ Hit the endpoint configured in your function app for `FooFragileFunctionConsumingBreaker_FidelityPriority` (or `FooFragileFunctionConsumingBreaker_ThroughputPriority`), repeatedly.
++ Hit the endpoint configured in your function app for `FooFragileFunctionConsumingBreaker_ConsistencyPriority` (or `FooFragileFunctionConsumingBreaker_PerformancePriority`), repeatedly.
 + The endpoint simulates an operation failing 50% of the time.
 + The sample is configured to break the circuit for 10 seconds when 2 consecutive failures have occurred.